Macroscopic limit from a structured population model to the Kirkpatrick-Barton model: Main results and organisation of the paper

-The estimates given by Theorem~\ref{Thm:macro} are global in time, even though $N(t,\cdot)$ may converge to $0$ when $t\to\infty$.
-This is possible because the last term of the SIM (ie the "kinetic" operator) scales linearly with $n$, and is important for applications: those models are used in particular to investigate the possible extinction of species. \end{rem}
+\begin{rem} The estimates given by Theorem~\ref{Thm:macro} are global in time, even though $N(t,\cdot)$ may converge to $0$ when $t\to\infty$.
+This is possible because the last term of (SIM) (ie the "kinetic" operator) scales linearly with $n$.
+It therefore also holds for populations that are going extinct.

+\gr{Estimate \eqref{eq:thm} is a stronger result (more quantitative) than what is typically obtained in macroscopic limits, through e.g. a truncated Hilbert expansion \cite{Caflisch} or compactness arguments \cite{Bardos}.
+This is possible thanks to the diffusion operator in $x$ present in (SIM) that brings some regularity to solutions.}